 - What are my chances of being admitted?

 Admission to our graduate program is based on merit and is extremely competitive.
 For the last three years, our department has received roughly 120 applications each year, and we offer admission to no more than 15-20 applicants.
 Admittees’ average undergraduate GPA is 3.7.
 At this time, we only offer admission to students whom we plan to nominate for a University Fellowship or Graduate Enrichment Fellowship (except for those funded by the military), which have undergraduate GPA minimums of 3.6 and 3.2 respectively.

 - On what criteria are admission decisions based?

-Applicants are evaluated on the basis of their undergraduate and, when relevant, graduate GPAs, GRE scores, preparation in necessary languages, statements of purpose, letters of recommendation, and especially the quality of the sample of their scholarly work they submit in support of their applications.
+Applicants are evaluated on the basis of their undergraduate and, when relevant, graduate GPAs, preparation in necessary languages, statements of purpose, letters of recommendation, and especially the quality of the sample of their scholarly work they submit in support of their applications.
 We stress this last in order to underscore how important it is to submit your best work, preferably a senior thesis or chapters from a Master’s thesis, although we realize these may not be completed by our application deadline.
 But because a research paper is our best indication of your potential to do graduate work in history, and because we weigh this very heavily in making decisions for admission and funding, you should send us whatever you think will best indicate to us your analytical, research, and writing abilities.

 - Is there a Master's Degree only program?